DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - collaborate with your colleages (at school or work) using git (and GitHub/GitLab)
  - why forks and branching are so easy and fast in git (just a pointer)
  - graph based structure/database
- - in git the files don&#39;t exist on disk (the paths are dynamically generated based on the git graph)
+ - in git the files don't exist on disk (the paths are dynamically generated based on the git graph)
-        - &#34;Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it&#34; (https://git-scm.com/book/en/v1/Git-Internals)
+        - "Git is fundamentally a content-addressable filesystem with a VCS user interface written on top of it" (https://git-scm.com/book/en/v1/Git-Internals)
     - this is why branching is so fast (no need to copy files to the file system)
     - best way to learn this is to clone a repo with lots of files and versions, and just checkout different branches (each with a different file structure).
 What is impressive in this example is how we can see major directories changing in seconds in front of us (i.e. with each branch checkout)
  - explain why git cannot store empty folders